There are six permanent disposal bins are located throughout Anderson County at the following locations.

 These bins offer a safe option for residents to dispose of unused or unwanted medicine seven days a week and is accessible 24 hours a day.
 The bins accept unwanted, expired, or otherwise unused medications; antibiotics/steroids; cold and flu medications; vitamins/herbal supplements; pet medications; medication samples; medicated ointments and lotions; and unused sharps (epinephrine, unused pricking devices).

-ASAP in collaboration with our local and state governments, police departments, Sheriff’s office, and utility companies aim to create safe, convenient opportunities for proper medicine disposal through programs like “Operation Medicine Cabinet.”
+ASAP in collaboration with our local and state governments, police departments, Sheriff’s office, and utility companies aim to create safe, convenient opportunities for proper medicine disposal through programs like Count It!
+Lock It!
+Drop It!
 Disposing of your medicines at an official collection event will ensure that they will not be stolen from the garbage, will not enter our environment and eliminates the potential for misuse and overdoses at home.

 THE PROBLEM: MISUSE & OVERDOSE